Unlunch is an alternative option to lunch, and it can be used as a study hall or for anyone who wants or needs quiet.

 Currently, about 15-20 people come to Unlunch per lunch block, with the first lunch busier by a few students.

 There are no phones in the media center, even during lunch.
-The Media center always remains a study zone, and not a phone zone.
-Some alternative things you can do instead of being on your phone is, read a book, work on homework, do a puzzle, or even color.
+The Media Center always remains a study zone, and not a phone zone.
+Some alternative things you can do instead of being on your phone are reading a book, working on homework, doing a puzzle, or even coloring.
 Just no phones.

 “It’s nice to have a quiet space,” Emily Lundburg, Digital Literacy Specialist, said.
 “Lots of stuff happening in the cafeteria.”